tijmenvangulik/Ergometerspace/connection.md

   - chrome OS
   - linux

-In the neaar future windows will be supported in chrome.
+In the near future windows will be supported in chrome.
 I expect that other browsers will also add support.
 Limitations:

   - Use https
   - You can not post a high score (due to the problem that I can not protect the java script code)